 - High Quality: Usually 320kbps for music.
 HQ streams use around 110+MB per hour

 - Normal Quality: Typically 160kbps, the default for most apps and uses around 75MB per hour

 - Low Quality: Around 96kbps and sounds fine while using around 40MB per hour

 Just like you can change the video playback quality on Netflix or YouTube, you can control the quality of streaming audio to keep your data usage in check.
-Plus, apps like Google Play Music (shown above) have specific settings where music will stream in lower quality on a mobile network, and switch to HQ when you’re on WiFi at home.
+Plus, apps like YouTube Music have specific settings where music will stream in lower quality on a mobile network, and switch to HQ when you’re on WiFi at home.

 Average Data Usage for Streaming